ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     io.send(&command);
     }
 ```
-If the direction value is non zero vector, then we will create a message since there was a player input.
+If the direction value is non-zero vector, then we will create a message since there was a player input.
 First, we need to update the value based on the frametime; let it called as `distance`.
 Next, we will use the custom made `MoveCommand` message and attach the `distance` value.
 Once that value is attached, then will will send that command to the engine which will transfer to the server.
 With all that, we have finished writing the movement function on the client side.
 The following code the complete side of the `ClientState` implementation.

 ```rust
 impl ClientState{
     // Send the player movement input to the server side